 The Staffordshire sector of the Peak District National Park is often ignored mainly because it lacks the drama of Derbyshire.
 However there is much to interest the walker and this relatively easy stroll has plenty to maintain your interest.
 The walk starts in the car park at Wetton Village (grid ref.
 SK108553) and follows a circular route taking in some of the highlights of this area.

-Leave the car park and turn right into the lane, turning right again at the first junction.
+To start this Peak District walk leave the car park and turn right into the lane, turning right again at the first junction.
 Continue down this short lane to reach a T-junction where you head left.
 Almost immediately on your left is a signed footpath which leads you along the hillside to Thor's Cave.
 Situated high above the River Manifold this local landmark provides a vantage point to look out across the valley and the countryside with the church spires of Grindon and Butterton prominent on the skyline.

 Descend the recently strengthened path from the cave to the valley floor.
 Cross the footbridge and almost immediately opposite take the footpath that climbs steadily up through Ladyside Wood.
 Reaching pastures the route is a little confusing but whatever happens head for the village of Grindon.
 The best route exits on to the lane just to the west of Newclose Farm.